-Safety Handle paint as per the occupational health and safety standards, policies and procedures for your Line of Business/Business Unit.
-For assistance contact your OSH Specialist.
-Aerosol Check Make sure that: aerosols are not damaged all cans are less than 1 L caps are in place or that valves are otherwise protected Packaging Preferred packaging for aerosols is in small closed boxes as shown in the picture.
-Package to: prevent damage during expected conditions of transport keep the gross mass per package less than 30 kg LTD. OTTO Labels As shown in the picture, make sure that: • aerosols have WHMIS labels • packages and any unpackaged aerosols are clearly labeled or marked with the words Limited Quantity, Ltd. Qty., or Consumer Commodity on one side (not the top or the bottom) Remove or erase any labels that do not apply.
-Documentation If the gross mass of all packages is more than 500 kg, write the words Limited Quantity on a bill of lading or other shipping documentation and give it to the carrier.
+Safety Handle paint as per the occupational he standards, policies and procedures for Business/Business Unit.
+For assistance Specialist. ealth and safety your Line of e contact your OSH Aerosol Check Make sure that: aerosols are not damaged all cans are less than 1 L caps are in place or that valves are otherwise protected Packaging Preferred packaging for aerosols is in small closed boxes as shown in the picture.
+Package to: prevent damage during expected conditions of transport keep the gross mass per package less than 30 kg Labels As shown in the picture, make sure that: aerosols have WHMIS labels packages and any unpackaged aerosols are clearly labeled or marked with the words Limited Quantity, Ltd. Qty., or Consumer Commodity on one side (not the top or the bottom) Remove or erase any labels that do not apply.
+Documentation If the gross mass of all packages is mo words Limited Quantity on a bill of ladir documentation and give it to the carrier re than 500 kg, write the ng or other shipping